-The core of the information Taylor offered came to the attention of the grand lodge twenty-one months before the dedication of the April 1936 dedication of a Masonic memorial at the San Jacinto battlefield in Texas.
+The core of the information Taylor offered came to the attention of the grand lodge twenty-one months before the April 1936 dedication of a Masonic memorial at the San Jacinto battlefield in Texas.
 The timing could not have been better.
 Based on Ida Taylor's story, the grand lodge commissioned a bronze plaque for display at the battlefield.
 The title on the plaque reads, "Pioneer Masons."
 Forty-eight names emblazon the plaque.
-One of the names is David Crockett.
+One of those names is David Crockett.

-On page twenty-eight of the May 1936 issue of The Texas Grand Lodge Magazine, one-month after the battlefield plaque was unveiled, an article titled, Davy Crockett's Masonic Apron appears.
+One month after the battlefield plaque was unveiled, an article titled, "Davy Crockett's Masonic Apron" appeared on page twenty-eight of the May 1936 issue of the Texas Grand Lodge Magazine.
 A black and white drawing of the apron Ida Taylor claimed to be Crockett's takes up most of the top half of the page.
 Understandably, the headline-styled title of the article appearing in a respected Masonic publication can easily be perceived as a formal announcement or official proclamation that Crockett was a Freemason - at least as construed by the Grand Lodge of Texas.

-Fifty-years later, in 1986, The Texas Masons: The Fraternity of Ancient Free & Accepted Masons in the History of Texas was published.
-The author, Texas Mason Pierre G. 'Pete' Normand, recounted the 1936 article and merely told the story of what was reported in 1936.
+Fifty years later, in 1986, The Texas Masons: The Fraternity of Ancient Free & Accepted Masons in the History of Texas, was published.
+The author, Texas Mason Pierre G. "Pete" Normand, recounted the 1936 article and merely told the story of what was reported in 1936.